 “It’s important to set your own ethical boundaries too.
-If necessary speak to your HR department or someone you trust, so they are aware of what is going on.
-If the situation doesn’t improve and there is no hope in sight, it is worth looking at ways to move on.”
+If necessary speak to your HR department or someone you trust so they are aware of what is going on.
+If the situation doesn’t improve and there is no hope in sight, it may be worth looking at ways to move on.”

 Being an employee legally puts you in a safer position than your employer so don’t feel small just because someone is paying your wages.
 I’m not saying you should get on your high horse – be respectful and grateful of your part to play in an organisation, but always know your self worth.
 If someone is on your back or you are feeling the pressure, remember that your mental health always comes first.

 It’s all about the positivity so one of the best ways to practise self-care at work is to play around with one of the many ways to boost your mood.
 You can get creative with mood boards, motivational podcasts or inspirational quotes.
 Try to stay away from things that subconsciously make you feel bad.
 If that happens to be comparing your life to celebrities on Instagram, just unfollow them.
 Simple!